Xetibo/ReSet-Doc/sections/appendix/management_summary.typ

 Just like the original ReSet application, the plugins should be available on as many distributions as possible.
-For this reason, at least four different packages have been created: Arch package, Debian package (Ubuntu 24.04), NixOS module and the binaries themselves which were proven to work with flatpak.
+For this reason, at least four different packages have been created: Arch package, Debian package (Ubuntu 24.04), NixOS module and the binaries themselves which were proven to work with Flatpak.

 *Extensibility*:\
 Further work can be done to create further plugins to increase the functionality